cloud-native-principles/cloud-native-principles/README.md

 **What is a CNF?**

-In order to talk about CNFs, we need to define [cloud native][1].
+In order to talk about CNFs, we need to define cloud native[1].
 Cloud native systems are, among other things, a set of loosely coupled services.
 These services, also known as microservices, are deployed onto immutable infrastructure while being managed by an orchestrator.
 This paper includes four links to other papers that go into detail about the definitions of cloud native, microservices, immutable infrastructure, and CNFs from an OSI layer perspective.

 **How are cloud native systems loosely coupled?**

-Cloud native systems have a clear separation between their processes2.
-These [microservices](https://docs.google.com/document/d/1EYsRWitSA9lxE11c3ffa9oRxPE9YQPbsvfMjSaHmS5I) usually use a technology like containers and aim for one process per container3.
+Cloud native systems have a clear separation between their processes[2].
+These microservices usually use a technology like containers and aim for one process per container3.
 Cloud native applications also have all of their dependencies packaged with them during the build phase which is then used for deployment4.

 **How is immutable infrastructure provisioned?**

-[Immutable infrastructure](https://docs.google.com/document/d/1fwV3vZB5IgHb6uUgQpHts9mFR0HheYbIrlg9hGfWYfA) \(the orchestrator and all of the software and hardware that it depends on\) is provisioned using **baked** and **versioned** **templates5** \(e.g. server images produced from packer10\) or a combination of templates and **bootstrapping6** \(some repeatable and versioned process that is applied to the template e.g. Kubeadm\).
+Immutable infrastructure (the orchestrator and all of the software and hardware that it depends on) is provisioned using **baked** and **versioned** **templates[5]** (e.g. server images produced from packer[10]) or a combination of templates and **bootstrapping[6]** (some repeatable and versioned process that is applied to the template e.g. Kubeadm).
 The underlying infrastructure is not changed after it is made ready for use.
 New changes to the infrastructure are rolled out as new instances of infrastructure.

 **How are cloud native systems deployed?**

-Cloud native applications are deployed onto immutable infrastructure \(generic host servers that support orchestration7\).
+Cloud native applications are deployed onto immutable infrastructure \(generic host servers that support orchestration[7]\).
 Cloud native applications are not changed after deployment.
 New features for an application are rolled out as new artifacts and con\figuration \(e.g. containers\)

 **How are cloud native systems configured?**